I have an extensive background in the field of printing and book publishing.

 - Use a mat knife to cut the board.
 You might get your art store to cut your board to the size you require for a nominal charge.
 The key to a good jacket is to make sure the lines of the board are straight and true.

-- Apply a thin layer of glue with a brush to the front of each panel, wetting down the entire panel and lay it firmly on the book cloth.
+- Apply a thin layer of glue with a brush to the front of each panel, wetting down the entire panel and laying it firmly on the book cloth.

 - Trim the book cloth first according to the diagram.